-Total pension liability reflects an increase of approximately \$27 million as a result of change in actuarial assumptions for the Plan year ended June 30, 2016.
-The mortality table was changed from RP-2000 IRS PPA @ 2014 Mortality Tables for Males and Females to the RP-2014 mortality table generationally projected with Scale MP-2015 to better reflect actual and future mortality experience.
-The discount rate of the Plan was reduced from 7.65 to 7.30 for the year ended June 30, 2016.
+The total pension liability reflects an increase of approximately \$10 million as a result of changes actuarial assumptions for the Plan year ended June 30, 2018.
+Approximately \$14 million of the increase was a result of demographic changes, and the major driver of this change was a 9.5 percent increase in average pay.
+The mortality table was changed from RP-2014 mortality table generationally projected with Scale MP-2016 to the RP-2014 mortality table generationally projected with Scale MP-2017 to better reflect actual and future mortality experience.
+The change from Scale MP-2017 from MP-2016 has decreased the liability by approximately \$4 million.